nadoo/glider/README.md

         config file path
   -dns string
-        dns forwarder server listen address
+        dns forwarder server listen address -dnsalwaystcp
-  -dnsmaxttl int
+        always use tcp to query upstream dns servers no matter there is a forwarder or not -dnsmaxttl int
         maximum TTL value for entries in the CACHE(seconds) (default 1800) -dnsminttl int